hetida/hetida-designer/docs/purge.md

   hetida/designer-runtime -c 'from hetdesrun.exportimport.purge delete_unused_deprecated; delete_unused_deprecated();'
 ```

-## Delete All Transformation Revisions and Restart
+## Delete All Transformation Revisions and Refill

-To delete all transformation revisions and deploy the latest version of base components and sample workflows from the hetida designer git repository execute the following command.
+To delete all transformation revisions and deploy the specified version of base components and sample workflows from the hetida designer git repository in the version correspond execute the following command.

 ```shell
 docker run --rm \